SaideepGona/ChIP-IO/readme_files/ChIP_IO_tg_README.txt

 *** .tgtable file ***

-Your output folder contains a .tgtable file.
+Your output folder contains one or more .tgtable files.
 This is actually a tab-seperated value(tsv) file.
 It contains tabular data with the metadata:

 Rows: Gene + Gene Regions